Source materials for "Conversations With Crazy Horse" by Bruce Brown

 the Rosebud and Little Bighorn

-ALTHOUGH UNINFORMED Americans frequently had the impression that Sioux and Cheyenne warriors operated like some sort of wild, undisciplined "swarm of bees," as Kill Eagle put it, many Sioux and Cheyenne war chiefs actually commanded their men closely.
+ALTHOUGH AMERICANS often had the impression that Sioux and Cheyenne warriors fought like some sort of wild, undisciplined "swarm of bees" -- and Indians like Sioux war chief Kill Eagle were happy to feed this this misconception -- the leading Sioux and Cheyenne war chiefs actually commanded their men closely.

 At the Battle of the Little Bighorn, George Herendeen said, "I saw five chiefs, and each one carried a flag for their men to rally around.
 Some of the flags were red, others yellow, white and blue, and one a black flag.
 All the chiefs handled their warriors splendidly."